-Marguerite strives to uphold Peggy Guggenheim’s confidence, ambition and vigour — her fearlessness and her recognition of the importance of surrounding yourself by fabulous, intelligent people to expand your own knowledge and network.
+Named after one of the most significant art patrons of the 20th Century, Marguerite “Peggy” Guggenheim, Marguerite strives to uphold Peggy’s famous confidence, ambition and vigour — her fearlessness and her recognition of the importance of surrounding yourself by intelligent, generous and inspiring people to increase your own confidence and network.

 Since 2015, Marguerite has happily moved beyond the confines of Joanna’s living room, with events hosted by the likes of: Directors including Director of Tate, Maria Balshaw and Director of the National Portrait Gallery, Nicholas Cullinan; artists, Linder Sterling and Polly Morgan; Founders of Frieze, Matthew Slotover and Amanda Sharp; Fashion designers, Dame Zandra Rhodes and Roksanda; and photographers, Rankin, Juno Calypso and Miles Aldridge.
 For the upcoming programme click here!